molevolworkshop/molevolworkshop.github.io/faculty/beerli/beerli.md

 Note: *The presentations may change up until the moment the lecture or lab begins.
 I will try to post the modified the PDF before the lecture but will post the actual talk-PDF after each talk.*
 <!-- , and Laura Kubatko will follow and talk about speciestrees/genetree estimation. -->

-Coalescence lecture (Tuesday, May 31 2022) I will introduce the coalescent and its use for population genetics inference, the first section of the lecture will discuss basics;  in the second part I will discuss extensions of the basic coalescent.
+Coalescence lecture (Tuesday, May 31 2022): I will introduce the coalescent and its use for population genetics inference.
+The first section of the lecture will discuss basics;  in the second part I will discuss extensions of the basic coalescent.
 I will focus on neutral population processes, such as population structure, population size changes through time, population divergence, multi-merger coalescence and problems and complications with inferences using the coalescence.
 <!-- Kelley Harris will talk about selection and the coalescent on June 9 2020.--> On June 3 we will work through a tutorial with my program *MIGRATE*.

-* May 31 (9-10:30): Introduction to the coalescent [Coalescence2019talk]({{ site.baseurl }}/assets/pdf/beerli/talk1-opt.pdf) (talk given in 2018: [Coalescence2018talk](https://peterbeerli.com/workshops/mbl/2018/talk1.pdf))
+* May 31 (9-10:30): Introduction to the coalescent [Coalescence2022]({{ site.baseurl }}/faculty/beerli/pdf/talk1-opt.pdf) (talk given in 2018: [Coalescence2018talk](https://peterbeerli.com/workshops/mbl/2018/talk1.pdf))
-* May 31 (10:30-12): extending the basic coalescent [Coalescence2018talk2]({{ site.baseurl }}/assets/pdf/beerli/talk2-opt.pdf) (this file will change)
+* May 31 (10:30-12): extending the basic coalescent [Coalescence2018talk2]({{ site.baseurl }}/faculty/beerli/pdf/talk2-opt.pdf) (this file will change)
 * June 3 (19:00-22:00) *MIGRATE* tutorial, specific tutorial instructions TBA.

 ## Teaching Tools